VarenyamSharma/reactquiz/README.md

-### React Todo App README

-# React Todo App
+# React Quiz App

-A simple todo application built with React that allows users to add, delete, and mark tasks as complete.
+A quiz application built with React that allows users to answer multiple-choice questions and see their scores.

 ## Features

-- Add new tasks
-- Delete tasks
+- Multiple-choice questions
-- Mark tasks as complete
-- Filter tasks by status
+- Track user scores
+- Display correct answers after submission

 ## Technologies Used